 Scary Black Man: Black American soldiers are usually portrayed as sadistic primitives, are often featured marching beneath the Stars and Stripes.
 The regime claims that "interbreeding" between blacks and South Koreans is a sign of the racial and moral decline of that country.
 The black Cuban ambassador was almost lynched by a Pyongyang mob, and black people are almost never given visas to visit.

 Dennis Rodman being a notable example.
 And Kim Jong Il had an entire museum built to house a basketball autographed by Michael Jordan.
 The Kim family's love of basketball seems to trump racial bias.

 Their treatment of Barack Obama however plays it straight, with propaganda painting the American president as a monkey.

 Scary Dogmatic Aliens: Non-Koreans are portrayed this way in North Korean material.
 Propaganda describes them as "insects," with "muzzles", "snouts", "paws", who "croak" when they die.
-On the other hand, North Koreans are the "cleanest race" of mighty, innocent, pure beings who are destined to lead the world and build utopia.
-The new prevailing view in North Korean study is that North Korea is not Stalinist, but racist.
 Like so many aspects of North Korea, Christopher Hitchens delightfully skewered this part of their propaganda by turning it on its head:

 Hitchens: Unlike previous racist dictatorships, the North Korean one has actually succeeded in producing a sort of new species.
 Starving and stunted dwarves, living in the dark, kept in perpetual ignorance and fear, brainwashed into the hatred of others, regimented and coerced and inculcated with a death cult.